joinpursuit/Pursuit-Core-DSA/LinkedListProblems/MergeSortedLists.md

 ## Problem Description

-Given two sorted lists, write a function that returns a single sorted list with all the elements from the inputs.
+Given two sorted arrays, write a function that returns a single sorted list with all the elements from the inputs.
 Your solution must work in O(1) time.

 ## Sample